A note on closed subgroups of compact Lie groups: Abstract

 \section{Abstract}

-{We study two notions ``Lie primitivity'' and ``strongly control fusion'' (``SCF") for closed subgroups of Lie groups, generalize a theorem of Borel-Serre and classify simple symmetric pairs which are also ``SCF'' pairs. } \endabstract
+{We study two notions ``Lie primitivity'' and ``strongly control fusion'' (``SCF") for closed subgroups of Lie groups (both are defined by Griess (\cite{Griess})), generalize a theorem of Borel-Serre and classify simple symmetric pairs which are also ``SCF'' pairs.} \endabstract